-The ICJS is a 501(c)(3) charitable organization.
+ICJS is an independent 501(c)(3) nonprofit organization.

 We build learning communities where religious difference becomes a powerful force for good.

 a model interreligious city.

 on the adoption of the new logo in 2018